-Naturally as publisher of Yoga Baron I directed my full attention to the story.
+Naturally, as the publisher of Yoga Baron, I directed my full attention to the story.

 Before I tell you the simple method used by this yoga studio, think about whether you and your studio could even handle such an influx.
 I know many yoga studios couldn’t fit 900 students all standing up.